This article about the best warehousing startups is part of the “Logistics of the Future” series looking at the top logistics startups today.

 - Logistics Startup of the Month: Fizyr – Transmetrics Blog

 The robots aren’t coming, the robots are here.
-GreyOrange is a multinational technology company that designs, manufactures and deploys advanced robotics systems for supply chain automation in distribution and fulfillment centers.
+GreyOrange is one of the best multinational warehousing startups that designs, manufactures and deploys advanced robotics systems for supply chain automation in distribution and fulfillment centers.
 The Singaporean startup combines expertise in industrial hardware and enterprise software to deliver AI-powered robotics solutions across industries and geographies.
 The aim?
 To increase efficiency multi-fold.

 The company counts more than 450 people as team members, and already has a number of warehouse solutions on the market.
 These include Butler, a goods-to-person device for inventory storage, picking and order consolidation, as well as and Linear Sorter, a modular system for automating sorting processes.
 These robots have been deployed in customer sites in Asia, Europe, and the Americas.